Dear Members, Patrons and Friends,

 For our Annual Appeal this year, we are setting a goal of $25,000 to assist us in renovating and refurbishing the GAR Hall’s interior spaces to make them more functional and presentable.
 Our home, GAR Hall, is unbelievably 197 years old, and has been undergoing much-needed repairs.
 Just this October, she finally got a brand-new roof thanks to a CPC Grant from the Town of Marshfield.
 Now we can begin plans to address the many other issues of caring for an aging historic building.

 Please consider making a donation today.
 You can also have a portion of a mandatory IRA distribution sent untaxed directly to your favorite organization - check with your financial advisor to determine eligibility and to make arrangements for donations.

 As much as we welcome financial donations, we are also grateful for the gift of time.
 NRAS is a nearly 100% volunteer-driven organization, and we welcome new members and volunteers!
 You don’t need to have a background in the arts, we welcome all.
 Please contact us at firstname.lastname@example.org to become a member or join our list of volunteers - we will find a good fit for you.

-We are very grateful for your ongoing support and we look forward to seeing you at NRAS in 2022!
+We are incredibly grateful for all your ongoing support and we look forward to seeing you at North River Arts Society in 2024!